|

-Pete Bullock - keyboards Bill Caddick - vocals, triangle Martin Carthy - vocals Shirley Collins - vocals Howard Evans - trumpet, flugelhorn Michael Gregory - drums Ashley Hutchings - bass guitar, vocals John Kirkpatrick - vocals, button accordion, concertina, melodeon Doug Morter
+Pete Bullock - keyboards Bill Caddick - vocals, triangle Martin Carthy - vocals Shirley Collins - vocals Howard Evans - trumpet, flugelhorn Michael Gregory - drums Ashley Hutchings - bass guitar, vocals John Kirkpatrick - vocals, button accordion, concertina, melodeon Doug Morter - electric guitar Brian

-- electric guitar Brian Protheroe - vocals, keyboards Steve Saunders - trombone, euphonium, tuba Martin Simpson - banjo John Tams - vocals, melodeon Graeme Taylor - electric guitar, vocals
+- trombone, euphonium, tuba Martin Simpson - banjo John Tams - vocals, melodeon Graeme Taylor - electric guitar, vocals

 Holmfirth Anthem

-(Abroad For Pleasure)
+(Abroad for Pleasure)

-Abroad for pleasure as I was a-walking On one summer summer's evening clear There I beheld a most
+Abroad for pleasure as I was a-walking On one summer summer's evening clear There

-beautiful damsel Lamenting for her shepherd swain
+I beheld a most beautiful damsel Lamenting for her shepherd swain

-The fairest evening that e'er I beheld thee Evermore with the lad I adore Wilt thou go fight the French and the Spaniards Wilt
+The fairest evening that e'er I beheld thee Evermore with the lad I adore Wilt thou

-thou leave me thus my dear?
+go fight the French and the Spaniards Wilt thou leave me thus my dear?

-No more to yon green banks will I take thee With pleasure for to rest meself and view the lambs But I will take you
+No more to yon green banks will I take thee With pleasure for to rest meself and view

-to yon green garden Where the pretty pretty flowers grow
+the lambs But I will take you to yon green garden Where the pretty pretty flowers grow

-Source-note: Although the liner notes to The Watersons(1966 Topic 12T125) do not indicate the Watersons' source for this song, the following is as likely a source as any: A
+Source-note: Although the liner notes to The Watersons(1966 Topic 12T125) do not indicate the Watersons' source for this song, the following is as likely a

-Fine Hunting Day: Songs of the Holme Valley Beagles (Leader LEE 4056), recorded by David Bland on March 24, 1973, released 1975.
-It just doesn't get more authentic than this recording: the "The Holmfirth Anthem" sung
+David Bland on March 24, 1973, released 1975.
+It just doesn't get more authentic than this recording: the "The Holmfirth

-Holme Valley).
+Upperthong (in the Holme Valley).

 Flora Thompson née Timms.1876-1947